goonernator/CineStream/README.md

 - **Episode Browser** - Easy season and episode selection for TV shows

 ### 🔍 Discovery
+- **Featured Latest Carousel** - Prominent large carousel showcasing the latest movies and TV shows with stunning backdrop images, detailed descriptions, and instant play
+- **Continue Watching** - Resume your viewing progress with automatic timestamp tracking
+- **Browse by Genre** - Explore content by genre with dynamic category sections
+- **Browse by Provider** - Discover content available on your favorite streaming services (Netflix, Hulu, Disney+, etc.)
 - **Powerful Search** - Search movies, TV shows, and people with filters
-- **Homepage Categories** - Browse Top Rated, Popular, and New Releases
+- **Homepage Categories** - Browse Top Rated, Popular, and New Releases with carousel navigation
 - **Trailer Previews** - Hover over cards to preview trailers
-- **Actor Profiles** - View filmography and biography of actors
 - **Detailed Info** - Ratings, runtime, genres, cast, and more

 ### 📝 Subtitles & Captions